savonrb/savon/CONTRIBUTING.md

 So if you can reproduce your problem in a spec, that would be awesome!
 If you can't, please let us know how we could make this easier for you.
-Also, provide code and the WSDL of the service your working with so others can try to come up with a spec for your problem.
+Also, provide code and the WSDL of the service you're working with so others can try to come up with a spec for your problem.

 After we have a failing spec, it obviously needs to be fixed.
 Make sure your new spec is the only failing one under the `spec` directory.
 Travis only runs the "unit tests" at `spec/savon`,